clim072/carmenlim/content/post/getting-started/index.md

 After 2 rounds of revisions, the paper was finally accepted and published in [**Addiction**](https://onlinelibrary.wiley.com/doi/abs/10.1111/add.15424).
 Happy days!
 Addiction's acceptance rate is ~10%.
 I could not be more thankful to my advisory team and peers for all their support and help. 🦄✨

 I have created a video abstract to summarize my entire study.
-Watch it [here](https://www.youtube.com/watch?v=Mx2Ctvv9I-Y)

-<iframe width="400" height="600" src="https://www.youtube.com/embed/Mx2Ctvv9I-Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="700" height="400" src="https://www.youtube.com/embed/Mx2Ctvv9I-Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Kristy from UQ HABS also helped to write a media release for this study which is a great way to increase the impact of my study.
+Kristy from UQ HABS also helped to write a [media release](https://www.uq.edu.au/news/article/2021/02/call-tougher-age-restrictions-youtube-vaping-cannabis-videos) for this study which is a great way to increase the impact of my study.
 Thanks Kristy!

 {{< figure src="https://raw.githubusercontent.com/clim072/cannabisvapingYT/main/Screen%20Shot%202021-03-27%20at%205.13.19%20pm.png" title=" " >}}